Filing Procedures (San Jose)

 - A public pay copy machine is located in the reception area for public use.
 No change can be made by the Clerk's Office for use of the copy machine.
 Requests for receipts from the public pay copy machine should be made to the company operating the machine.

 - Two computer terminals which allow public access to case dockets are located in the reception area for your convenience.
-There is a charge of 50 cents ($.50) fee per page for each document requested to be printed from these computer terminals.
+There is a charge of 10 cents per page for each document printed from these public computer terminals.
 We accept only the exact amount of payment for the total number of pages printed.

 - A fee of 50 cents ($.50) per page will be charged for requested copies of documents made by the Clerk's Office staff.